ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 - https://www.earthdatascience.org/
 - Free Earth Data Science Courses & Textbooks
 - Learn scientific programming, reproducible open science workflows and data science today.

+## That one O'Riely book on transistioning to Python / R from Excel

 # What is this repository here?